saad-zireeni/Html-Portfolio/README.md

 # Portfolio
-This is a portfolio that showcases my skill, projects, and some personal info.
+This is a portfolio that showcases my skills, projects, and some personal info.

 ### Live Website Link:
 [Saad Zireeni's Portfolio](https://saad-zireeni.github.io/Portfolio/)